Clearwater / Wells Gray

-The unique landscape of Wells Gray Provincial Park was created from the struggle between fire and ice.
-Sub-aqueous volcanic eruptions beneath a glacial crust scoured and scarred the land.
+Eons ago, sub-aqueous volcanic eruptions beneath a glacial crust scoured and scarred the land.
 It carved canyons and left behind layer-after-layer of molten lava and rock.
-This battle of fire and ice shaped breathtaking landscapes.
-They are yours to discover on an alpine or forest hike, while seeking out waterfalls, or floating along the Clearwater River on a white-water rafting ride.
-Go ahead, plug into nature.
-It’s really the only connection you’ll need out here.
+This battle of fire and ice shaped breathtaking landscapes that are now yours to discover.
+Take an alpine or forest hike, seek out waterfalls, or white-water raft down the Clearwater River.
+The only connection you’ll need out here is to plug in to Mother Nature.

-Make plans for an extended backcountry getaway, and paddle the tranquil water of Murtle Lake, beneath the shadows of glacier-capped mountains.
-North America’s largest paddle only lake — so far away from it all, but still easy to access.
-Paddle your kayak or canoe to golden sand beaches.
-Make camp, fish for trophy-size trout, and eat over the campfire while the sun begins to set and the auroras come out to dance in the heavens above.
+Paddle the tranquil water of Murtle Lake, North America’s largest paddle only lake.
+Explore beneath the shadows of glacier-capped mountains as you paddle to golden sand beaches.
+Make camp, fish for trophy-size trout, and eat over the campfire while the sun sets and the auroras come out to dance in the heavens above.

-Hike up the Trophy Mountains, easily accessed from the Clearwater Valley Road.
-It’s here you’ll marvel at the painter’s-palette of colour the wild blooms adorning the southern slopes provide.
-Rumble through cedar trees dipped in snow, spraying dry, white powder as you snowmobile along the trails.
-Cross-country ski or hike the countryside the amazing hut-to-hut.
-Capture the wondrous view-scape along the way.
-No matter your adventure, watch out for the wild creatures that call this area home.
-Bears, beavers, deer, moose and 250 species of bird camp out here — how many can you spot?
+Marvel at the painter’s-palette of colour in the wild blooms that adorn the southern slopes of Trophy Mountain, easily accessed from the Clearwater Valley Road.
+In winter, rumble through cedar trees dipped in snow, spraying white powder as you snowmobile along the trails.
+Get in some hut to hut cross-country skiing and hiking as you explore this amazing view-scape.
+Watch out for wild creatures that call this area home.
+Bears, beavers, deer, moose and 250 species of birds camp out here.

 Party in the Park

 Join us for heart-warming celebrations in nature.
 Marvel at the yearly return of the salmon and experience First Nations tradition during the Simpcw First Fish Ceremony.
-Bring your family and play on the water at the Clearwater Canoe Regatta, located on beautiful Dutch Lake in Clearwater’s centre.
-Head to Trophy Mountain Buffalo Ranch and join astronomers as meteors blaze through the sky during the annual Stargazing Festival.
+Head up to Trophy Mountain Buffalo Ranch and join astronomers as meteors blaze through the sky during the annual Stargazing Festival.
+Bring the family to some of the many celebrations here.